davemo/blog.davemo.com/app/posts/2021-11-26-learning-the-dom-by-cheating-at-web-games.md

 > A new, approachable way to create Web applications

-It's novel and got some interesting ideas around composing applications using only HTML/CSS, you should check it out!
+It's novel and has some interesting ideas around composing applications using only HTML/CSS, you should check it out!

 <aside class="right">
-  I'm currently rebuilding my [TBS BattlePlanner toy app](https://tbs.davemo.com) using Mavo and plan to blog about it when I'm done, so stay tuned.™
+  I'm currently rebuilding my [TBS BattlePlanner](https://tbs.davemo.com) app using Mavo and plan to blog about it when I'm done, so stay tuned.™
 </aside>

 Whie exploring, I discovered a [Memory Game](https://dmitrysharabin.github.io/mavo-memory-game/) written in Mavo by one of its maintainers, [Dmitry Sharabin](https://twitter.com/DmitrySharabin), and was pretty impressed with how much interactive behaviour could be achieved with purely declarative markup and styles.
-As I was playing the game I ended up poking at the internals using my browsers dev tools, mostly because I wanted to see how easy it would be to cheat -- my memory game times are _miserable_. 😉
+As I was playing the game I ended up poking at the internals using my browsers dev tools, mostly because I wanted to see how easy it would be to **cheat** -- my memory game times are _miserable_. 😉

 ![Image of memory game]